-Take clothes; they will undoubtedly carry many memories, but can they still be worn?
+- Take clothes; they will undoubtedly carry many memories, but can they still be worn?
 Do you want to see anyone else wearing that old coat or jumper?

-And books; will you read them, or will they be for display?
+- And books; will you read them, or will they be for display?
 How about keeping just a few that you know were important?

-Trinkets are also valuable reminders of a life, and it’s tempting to keep as many of these as possible.
+- Trinkets are also valuable reminders of a life, and it’s tempting to keep as many of these as possible.
 But ask yourself, do they really have sentimental meaning or is it just because the deceased owned them?

-Furniture is another matter.
+- Furniture is another matter.
 Can you realistically use it in your life?
 Or, are you better off taking pictures of it for memories and gifting it to someone who will use it?

 It’s natural to feel guilty while sorting through belongings after a death.

 We shouldn’t feel guilty for getting rid of items we really have no use for.
 Initially, the temptation is there to hold on to as much as possible, but unless you’re planning to keep it in storage and pay to have it in your life, a purge will be necessary.
 It’s not easy, but it is important to consider.

 As we said above, it’s fine to do things in waves.
 But there will come a time when tough decisions will have to be made.
 Get yourself emotionally ready to tackle it head-on.
 Until that happens, storage can be a great and cost-effective option to provide you with as much time as you need to ensure you’re not making rushed decisions.

 Some people have found taking pictures of items they have later disposed of helps them hold onto a memory without dealing with a loss of space in their life.
 We’ve even seen people dress up in clothes of the deceased for a photo session.
-If its pots and pans, use them for a big family dinner before gifting them away – and make sure to take as many pictures as possible.
+If it’s pots and pans, use them for a big family dinner before gifting them away – and make sure to take as many pictures as possible.

 Do what’s right for you

 Metro Storage is here to help you when you’re sorting your loved ones belongings

-Our experienced team is here to help and available – simply call us on the freephone number above, or fill in a form and we can come back to you at a time best suited to your needs.
+Our experienced team is here to help – simply call us on the freephone number above, or fill in a form and we can come back to you at a time best suited to your needs.